-Project Title: Women’s Community Centre – Kolkata Initiatives
+Project Title: Women’s Community Center – Kolkata Initiatives

 Explain how the project has reached expected outcomes or goals with the funds raised

-There are 4 centres in 3 slums, namely, Shahid Smriti, Jhorobasti and Panchanantola.
-Each Seniors’ Day Care Centre has 30 participants.
-There are 2 centres in Shahid Smriti.
-In the past 3 months there have been a total of 120 sessions at the Seniors’ Day Care Centres and 2,338 packets of nutritional support have been distributed.
-Six health clinics and 1 medical camp were conducted.
+There are a total of 5 centers in 4 slums, namely, Shahid Smriti, Jhorobasti, Panchanantola, and K.P Roy Lane (Kheyali Sangha.
+4 Seniors’ Day Care Centre has 30 participants, the 5th one in K.P.
+Roy Lane has a total of 26 participants.
+There are 2 centers in Shahid Smriti.
+In the past 3 months there have been a total of 123 sessions at the Seniors’ Day Care Centers and 2867 packets of nutritional support have been distributed.
+A total of 1 medical camp was conducted.

-Thirteen (13) meetings of women, mainly domestic workers, were held in the community centres.
+Three (3) meetings of women, mainly domestic workers, were held in the community centers.

 Potential Long-Term Impact: Enable elderly women to overcome feelings and situations of loneliness and isolation.
-Adolescent girls develop self – confidence and self-esteem and are able to make decisions about their future.
-Women’s solidarity is strengthened and they are able to demand their rights.
+The camp has also helped in bringing awareness in their household.
+Adolescent girls develop self – confidence and self-esteem and are able to make decisions about their future, and the Aikido sessions develop self protection skill.
+Women’s solidarity is strengthened, they are getting aware of their legal rights and they are able to demand their rights.